fetchai/mettalex-market-maker/on-chain/README.md

     Action to perform: connect, deploy (default), setup

     --network NETWORK, -n NETWORK
-    For connecting to local, kovan or bsc-testnet network
+    For connecting to local, kovan, polygon-testnet, harmony-testnet, okexchain-testnet, avalanche-testnet or bsc-testnet network

     --strategy STRATEGY, -v STRATEGY
     For getting strategy version we want to deploy DEX for